cnnlabs/cnn-hapi/README.md

 `$ npm run example-server`

 It runs example server located in `./example`.
-Pass in ENV vars through the above command or hardcode into the package.json located in the directory.
+Pass in ENV vars through the above command or hardcode into the package.json located in the `./example` directory.

+Go to {HOST}:{PORT}/documentation to view the new swagger docs and to test current `CNN-Hapi` logic.